-So with that in mind, this week’s highlights reel is a collection of images that use fun techniques or subject ideas, that you can do without leaving the house.
-Read on, grab the tips and go have some fun with it!
+So with that in mind, we created a highlights reel collection of pictures that use fun techniques or cool subject ideas that you can do at home — and in nature too, of course!
+Read on, grab the tips and go have your own fun photoshoot!

-This fun idea popped up in our Grad’s group during one of our challenges, and we fell in love with it.
-Lisa shared with us her tips for creating this shot:
+This simple home photoshoot idea popped up in our Grad’s group during one of our challenges, and we fell in love with it.
+Lisa shared with us her tips for creating this amazing photo session:

 Shutter Speed: 1/160

-There are two ways to create a shot which uses intentional blur to creative effect.
+If you’re up for some fun picture ideas, there are two ways to create a shot that uses intentional blur for a creative effect.

-We love this artistic technique because it gives us permission to let go of the need for razor sharp focus and shoot freely, and this is especially liberating when the subject is our kids in motion!
+We love this artistic technique because it allows us to let go of the need for razor-sharp focus and shoot freely.
+This is especially liberating when the subject is our kid in motion!

-We use shutter speed to capture or freeze motion, and in doing so you need to consider the speed of the motion, because this affects the final outcome just as much as the shutter speed.
+We use shutter speed to capture or freeze motion.
+In doing so, you need to consider motion speed because this affects the final outcome — just as much as the shutter speed.

-Ensure your focus point is over your subject… if it lands on the background which isn’t moving, you’ll have a sharp background and that’s not desirable.
+Ensure your focus point is over your subject…if it lands on the background which isn’t moving, you’ll have a sharp background — that’s not desirable.

 Shutter Speed: 1/640

-This blur is created through intentionally avoiding sharp focus, and it creates a beautifully dreamy feel.
+This photoshoot idea is based on creating blur through intentionally avoiding sharp focus, and it creates a beautifully dreamy feel.

 Whilst looking through the viewfinder turn the focus ring until they’re blurred.
 That’s it!

-This mini tutorial will show you how to do it easily do it in Photoshop… even if you’re a beginner!
+This mini-tutorial will show you how to do it easily in Photoshop…even if you’re a beginner!

-But for beginners,this is a fabulously easy start!
-The first image was created using only the method above, by layering the second and third image.
+But for beginners, this is a fabulously easy start!
+The first image was created using only the method above by layering the second and third images.